An integrated approach to behavior change

 A unified future for behavior change

-We believe the Integrated Model improves upon traditional frameworks by bridging the gaps between traditional approaches, unifying the best of these models, combining their commonalities, and ironing out their contradictions.
+We believe the Integrated Model improves upon traditional frameworks by bridging the gaps between traditional approaches, unifying the best of these models, combining their commonalities, ironing out their contradictions, and extending them where they have not captured the whole range of relevant issues.

 The new model encourages practitioners to focus on solving the problem itself and to consider the entire behavioral pathway, offering a broader perspective than a siloed approach.
 It therefore reduces the likelihood of an intervention failing, due to overlooking any critical contributing factors to certain behaviors.
 By addressing all relevant areas simultaneously, the Integrated Model means subsequent behavior change interventions can have much more impact.